Denji Sentai Megaranger: Erina

-Erina (恵理奈 Erina, 37 & 49–51): A classmate of the Megarangers.
+Erina (恵理奈, 37 & 49–51): A classmate of the Megarangers.
 After the Megaranger's secret identities are exposed, she is among the few people in the school who still supports the Megarangers and tried unsuccessfully to convince the school staff not to expel them.
-It is heavily implied she is attracted to Kenta.
+It is heavily implied she is attracted to Kenta, having looked up to him for his compassion and leadership qualities; becoming deeply depressed when he was kicked out.
 Ultimately with Jirou and Mr. Ooiwa she started the pep rally to cheer the Megarangers on, which would be instrumental in restoring the Megaranger's fighting spirit, contributing to their final victory against Dr. Hinelar and the Death Neziros.
-Afterwards, she graduates with her classmates.
+Afterwards, she graduates with her classmates and poses next to Kenta in the school graduation photo.

 Erina is portrayed by Emi Shigemitsu.

-Other
+Other allies

 Takeshi

-Takeshi (タケシ Takeshi): One of the arcade children Kenta befriended.
+Takeshi (タケシ): One of the arcade children Kenta befriended.
 He was used by Guirail in a scheme to break Mega Red's fighting spirit by having the boy receive the end of Mega Red's punch.

 Takeshi is portrayed by Yōsuke Asari.